Paramesh-Kumar-2004/Recipes_App_Task-10/Readme.md

 ## Description

-A simple application for browsing, searching, and managing recipes.
+A simple application for Create, Delete, Update recipes.

 ## Features